ministryofjustice/moj-frontend/docs/service-patterns/apply.md

 ## User needs

 The cross-government work to identify an ‘apply’ service pattern followed a user needs approach.
+Some of the user needs are low confidence.
+We’re looking for feedback to validate whether these should be accepted.

-### User needs for public-facing services
+### User needs for applying

 #### Higher confidence: